Omegapoint/Test-Commit-Revert-outline/README.md

 ## Contributing

-If you want to contribute, Thak You.
+If you want to contribute, Thank You.
 There are two rules.

 1. Make sure all your tests pass before submitting a pull request
 2. Please read the Contributor convenient https://www.contributor-covenant.org/version/1/4/code-of-conduct.
 If you have any complaints about how you have been treated while contributing to this project please DM @SamuelFare on twitter.